ywwywwyww/Object-Oriented-Programming/code_reading/report/report.md

 ### Purpose

 In order to understand how CGAL works, I delve into one of the most fundamental and widely used parts of CGAL - kernel.
 The kernel part allows you to use algorithms without self-defined objects, predicates, and constructions.
+This software design document describes the architecture and design of Cartesian kernel.

 ### Scope